codefog/contao-events_subscriptions/docs/05-frontend-modules.md

 ## User event subscriptions

 This module will display the events that the user is subscribed to.
 Works great as a subscription overview/history for the currently logged in user.
-Since it is based on the genuine event list modules it offers all features as it's ancestor.
+Since it is based on the genuine event list module it offers the same features as it's ancestor.

 ## Note on `event_` template